RobertPHeller/PiggyBank/README.md

 # PiggyBank
-Simple COBOL programs implementing a simple children's bank.
+Simple COBOL programs implementing a simple children's piggy bank.

 There are three programs: